 Department Date

 Evaluated by

 ITEM YES NO

 Labels

 All containers are appropriately labeled.
 Evaluation Procedure: Tour department.
-All containers health effects, and if it is a shipping container, the manu the identity,

-If no, labels not appropriate or missing:
+All containers n health effects, and if it is a shipping container, the manuf If no, labels not appropriate or missing: -

 Action taken for correction

 Material Safety Data Sheets

-Complete MSDS are available on all hazardous substanc es. ]
+Complete MSDS are available on all hazardous substance s.

-Evaluation Procedure: Choose three products from the of file closest to the departments and check for completen • ory.
-Locate t he MSDS in the
+Evaluation Procedure: Choose three products from the defined file closest to the departments and check for completene y.
+Locate the MSDS in the

 If no, MSDS's missing or incomplete:

 Action taken for correction:

 Employee Training

-Employees are able to identify hazardous substances and list their health effects and the required protective measures. ]
+Employees are able to identify hazardous substances and list their health effects and the required protective measures.

-Evaluation Procedure: Ask three employees to name a had the health effects and protective measures.
-They may definding and reading the MSDS.
-If no, number of employees unable to do so: o this from memor y, by reading
+Evaluation Procedure: Ask three employees to name a hazardous substance in their work area and list the health effects and protective measures.
+They may do this from memory, by reading the label, or by finding and reading the MSDS.

+If no, number of employees unable to do so:

 Action taken for correction:

-6.2 BLOODBORNE PATHOGEN STANDARD & PROGRAM
+4.2 BLOODBORNE PATHOGEN STANDARD & PROGRAM